 - Practical Psalm-Singing Resources at Psalter.org

-We also recommend our pastor’s Theological Foundations Afternoon lecture entitled, A Response to T. David Gordon’s Critique of Exclusive Psalmody, which features an extensive handout, and is now available on our YouTube page (see above).
+We also recommend our pastor’s sermon on Matthew 26:30 entitled, What Hymn? as well as his lecture entitled, A Response to T. David Gordon’s Critique of Exclusive Psalmody, which features an extensive PDF handout.